 Celebrate Recovery Inside

-Celebrate Recovery Inside is a Christ-centered 12-step recovery program coordinated by Lori White from Chapel Hill.
+Celebrate Recovery Inside is a Christ-centered 12-step recovery program.
 The inmates who attend CR Inside spend time together worshiping, healing, and learning about God's plan for their lives.
 They learn how to apply the 12 steps in all areas of life, not only drug and alcohol addictions.
 Once they finish the steps in prison they can learn valuable leadership skills.
 They can share their testimony and help facilitate groups.
 When they are released into society they can continue their recovery journey by attending Celebrate Recovery in their local area, which helps them stay connected with their recovery and helps reduce recidivism.

 CR Inside meets every Monday afternoon (1:00-3:00 pm) in the Prison Chapel.
 They also meet the first Wednesday evening of the month in the Visiting Room.
 With hope to expand this to a weekly schedule, there is a need for volunteers to help lead worship, share their testimonies and facilitate groups.
 A group of volunteers has been taking Celebrate Recovery Inside to Purdy Prison since February 2007.